chef/automate/components/docs-chef-io/content/automate/ha_cert_rotaion.md

 `chef-automate cert-rotate --public-cert <path of public certificate> --private-cert <path of private certificate> --cs`

-You can also use `--chef_server`or `-c` instead of cs flag
+You can also use `--chef_server`or `-c` instead of the cs flag.

-- To rotate certificates of postgresql cluster:
+- To rotate certificates of the PostgreSQL cluster:

 `chef-automate cert-rotate --public-cert <path of public certificate> --private-cert <path of private certificate> --root-ca <path of root certificate> --pg`

-You can also use `--postgresql` or `-p` instead of pg flag
+You can also use `--postgresql` or `-p` instead of the pg flag.

-- To rotate certificates of opensearch cluster:
+- To rotate certificates of OpenSearch cluster:

 `chef-automate cert-rotate --public-cert <path of public certificate> --private-cert <path of private certificate> --root-ca <path of root certificate> --admin-cert <path of admin certificate> --admin-key <path of admin key> --os`

-You can also use `--opensearch` or `-o` instead of os flag
+You can also use `--opensearch` or `-o` instead of the os flag.

 ### Rotate Certificates of Particular Node

-{{< note >}} If you want to apply the unique certificates which are generated from different root certificate (which is not applied on cluster), then you have to first run the above cluster command, and after that you can run the below commands so that the connection will not break.
-But if it is not the case i.e. you want to apply the certificates generated from same root certificate, then you can directly run the below commands. {{< /note >}}
+{{< note >}} If you want to apply the unique certificates which are generated from different root certificate (which is not applied on the cluster), then you have to first run the above cluster command.
+After that, you can run the commands below so the connection will not break.
+But if it is not the case, i.e., you want to apply the certificates generated from the same root certificate, then you can directly run the below commands. {{< /note >}}

-If you want to rotate certificates of particular node, then you can follow the below commands:
+If you want to rotate certificates of a particular node, then you can follow the below commands:

 - To rotate the certificates of particular automate node: